May 13. Kazinform's timeline of major events

 2011 -A memorial plaque honoring great Kazakh batyr Zhiembet zhyrau is unveiled in Nur-Sultan (formerly Astana).

-2011 – Kazakhstani painter Nurlan Abishev wins gold and silver at the Spring in full color contest of artists in New York.

 2013 - Brand-new 5,000 tenge banknote is recognized by the International Bank Note Society as the Best Banknote 2012.
-The Kazakhstani banknote outperforms some 100 new banknotes released in 2012 globally.
+The Kazakhstani banknote outperformes some 100 new banknotes released worldwide in 2012.